swiss-territorial-data-lab/proj-dqry/config/README.md

 In this main folder you can find subfolders:

 * DEM
 	-  DEMs (spatial resolution about 25 m/px) of Switzerland produced from _SRTM_ instrument ([USGS - SRTM](https://doi.org/10.5066/F7PR7TFT)).
 The processed product `switzerland_dem.tif` has been downloaded [here](https://github.com/lukasmartinelli/swissdem) with coordinate reference system EPSG:4326 - WGS 84 and then reprojected with QGIS to EPSG:2056 - CH1903+ / LV95 to the used raster `switzerland_dem_EPSG:2056.tif`.
 The raster is used to filter the quarry detection according to elevation values.
 Another raster can be found `swiss_srtm.tif` (crs: EPSG:2056 - CH1903+ / LV95) which can be used alternatively (slight differences with `switzerland_dem_EPSG:2056.tif`). `swiss_srtm.tif` raster was used in the parent quarry detection project but the file source is untracked.
+This raster has been used as elevation input to obtained the final **Prediction** in **debug_mode** (usually 2000 tiles for z16) during test phase.

 * Learning models
-	- `logs_z*`: folders containing trained detection models obtained during the **Training and Evaluation** workflow using the Ground Truth data.
+	- `z*/logs`: folders containing trained detection models obtained during the **Training and Evaluation** workflow using the Ground Truth data.
 The learning characteristics of the algorithm can be visualized using tensorboard (see below in Processing/Run scripts).
 Models at several iterations have been saved.
 The optimum model minimizes the validation loss curve as function of iteration.
 This model is selected to perform object detection.
 The algorithm has been trained on _SWISSIMAGE 10 cm_ 2020 mosaic for zoom levels 15 (3.2 m/px) to 18 (0.4 m/px).
 For each zoom level subfolders, a file `metrics_ite-*.txt` is provided summing-up the metrics values (_precision_, _recall_ and _f1-score_) obtained for the optimized model for which the iteration value corresponds to the value in the file name.
 The user can either use the already trained model or train his own model by running the **Training and Evaluation** workflow and use the produced model to detect quarries.
 It is important to note that the training procedure display some random components and therefore the training metrics and results of a new trained model might differ from the ones provided.

 * Shapefiles
 	- `quarry_label_tlm_revised`: polygons shapefile of the quarries labels (_TLM_ data) reviewed by the domain experts.
 The data of this file have been used as Ground Truth data to train and assess the automatic detection algorithm.
 	- `swissimage_footprints_shape_year_per_year`: original _SWISSIMAGE 10 cm_ footprints and processed polygons border shapefiles for every acquisition year.
 	- `switzerland_border`: polygon shapefile of the Switzerland border.